bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 ### 3. Adjust Your Playbook to Avoid Unnecessary Sudo

-If your task does not actually require `sudo`, you might want to adjust your playbook to not escalate privileges.
+If your task does not ly require `sudo`, you might want to adjust your playbook to not escalate privileges.
 You can control this with the `become` parameter in your tasks or at the playbook level.

 - To disable privilege escalation for a specific task:
   ```yaml